bitsacm/bluff/README.md

 Congratulations you have a working Bluff game (a project in alpha stage).
 Its now upto you to find and fix bugs, add features which you would like to have and improve the user experience.

 ### Backend
 We have provided a boilerplate for the backend code which you must build upon.
+Please run `npm install` before beginning any step.
 - #### Step 1 (7 days)
   - Define a user model
   - Implement Google oauth2.0 logins